scottohara/tvmanager/README.md

 * AMAZON_SECRET_ACCESS_KEY={your AWS secret key}
 * S3_ENDPOINT={optional, the S3 region to use.
 Defaults to s3.amazonaws.com if none specified}
 * S3_BACKUP_BUCKET={the bucket to use for storing backup data.
 Will be created automatically if doesn't exist.
 See important note below.}
-* S3_BACKUP_OBJECT={the object key for the backup, eg. 'production/database.json'.
-See note below.}

-**IMPORTANT NOTE REGARDING S3 BUCKET:** Versioning will be automatically enabled on the bucket specified above.
-If you choose to backup to an existing bucket, please be aware that any other keys in this bucket will become version-enabled.
-Each version of an S3 object is counted when calculating your storage usage, so if you have a large bucket and/or it is written to frequently; then be aware that your storage could increase dramatically.
-Recommend that you specify a bucket that will be used exclusively by TV Manager, to avoid any issues.

-For the object key, you may wish to include the deploy/environment name as part of the key.
-This enables you to have development, staging and production databases all sharing a single bucket (eg. 'development/database.json', 'staging/database.json', 'production/database.json').

 In development, the above environment variables can be saved to a file (eg. ~/.aws), which can then be sourced in your shell profile (eg. ~/.profile, ~/.bashrc, ~/.zshrc), eg.